Luligu/matterbridge/README-EDGE.md

 Once you run Matterbridge in Edge mode for the first time, the conversion will no longer be triggered.

 The conversion only creates a new storage (now the storage is a directoy) in the new format.
 It does not modify the old storage in any way, so there is no risk in trying Edge mode now before its official release.
+And you can go back to use matterbridge in the normal mode removeing the -edge parameter.

 ## When it will be released